Skip advert

 Evo rating

 Being a contemporary VW Group MQB derivative, the Leon’s interior is defined more by what’s missing than what’s there.
 A near-total reduction of physical buttons might clean up interior design, but you’re now forced to interact with the touchscreen infotainment for nearly all key tasks.
-The screen is bigger than the one found on a Golf 8, and has its own interface, but the basics are no better than the frustrating units found elsewhere in the VW empire.
+The 12.9-inch screen is more responsive, with a revised interface, but the basics are no better than the still-frustrating units found in the updated Golf, backlit temperature controls and all.

 Advertisement - Article continues below